AlvaroBernalG/event-worker/readme.md

 ```

-And then in your web worker (worker.js) you could do something like:
+And then in your web worker (worker.js) you can listen for that event and respond back with the data requested by your main thread:

 ```js
 const EventWorker = require('event-worker')